"Wasan" geometry

 sizes and shapes would outline

-in pleasant and colorful way mathematical
+in pleasant and colorful ways mathematical

 problems mostly left for the viewer